Why Buy Disc Golf Discs Online From Disc Golf Shopping

 - Disc Weights shown for each

 Disc Golf Shopping learned a vaulable lesson understanding the requirement of (2) or more discs REQUIRING a box for the potential chance of damage.
 Most disc golf discs are anywhere from 8' to 8.8' in diameter.
 We utilize boxes with the dimension of 9x9 and a height of 2, 3, 4, 5, 6, 7, 8, 9, 12 and 18.
-We also use a bubble pouch around each disc so no scraping damage will occur on the foil.
+We also bag each disc with plastic so no scraping damage will occur on the foil.

 We pride ourselves with these new packing techniques and find our additional cost is well worth a valuable customer getting there product un-damaged.
 With a (1) disc order if purchased with First Class Mail to provide cheap discs at a value competively we use a #4 bubble mailer, but add a cardboard backing along with a plastic bag/bubble bag.
 We do NOT use this with 2+ discs as the chances of warping is a possibility and we don't want to allow this as an option.